MUSIC CURRICULUM STATEMENT

 - how to express and justify their opinions and preferences

+At Key Stage 5 pupils build on their GCSE studies, consolidating, developing and applying more advanced performing, composing, and listening and appraising skills through the study of set works and related wider listening.
 In Years 12 and 13 students follow the Edexcel 9MU0 Music A-Level course.
-This leads on well from the GCSE course as students again analyse, perform and compose music building on what they have already learned.
+This leads on well from the Edexcel GCSE course as students again analyse, perform and compose music building on what they have already learned.
 There are three components in the specification:

 Component 1: Performance (30%)